Spy Game: Production

-An American–French–German–Japanese co-production, it was shot in Morocco from November 5, 2000 to March 19, 2001, as well as in Budapest.
+An American–French–German–Japanese co-production, it was shot in Morocco and Budapest from November 5, 2000, to March 19, 2001.
 The film was originally to be directed by Mike van Diem.
-Pitt passed on playing the title role in The Bourne Identity for this project.
+Brad Pitt passed on playing the title role in The Bourne Identity for this project.
 It made its worldwide premiere at the Mann National Theatre on November 19, 2001.

 Home video

-The film was released by Universal Studios Home Video on DVD and VHS on April 9, 2002.
+Spy Game was released by Universal Studios Home Video on DVD and VHS on April 9, 2002.
+The film was released on Blu-ray on May 19, 2009.

 Reception

 Box office

 Spy Game grossed $62.4 million in the United States and Canada and $80.7 million in international markets, for a worldwide total of $143 million against a production budget of $115 million.
 The film opened at number three at the North American box office behind Monsters, Inc. and Harry Potter and the Sorcerer's Stone, earning $21.6 million during its opening weekend, combined with $30.6 million from its first five days.
 It remained in the domestic top ten for five consecutive weeks.